bogomirov/glx-dock-dust-theme/README.md

 #Upgrade

-Once installed by completing the step above, the Dust Glx-Dock theme can be upgraded by executing the following statements in Terminal:
+Once installed by completing the step above, the Dust theme for Glx-Dock can be upgraded by executing the following statements in Terminal:

-a) Switch to the folder where the Dust Glx-Dock theme is installed:
+a) Switch to the folder where the Dust theme for Glx-Dock is installed:

 ```
   cd ~/.config/cairo-dock/themes/Dust